-Purpose: The \$170,000,000 General Obligation Highway Capital Improvements Bonds, Series M (the "Highway Bonds") are general obligations of the State of Ohio (the "State"), issued to pay (i) costs of highway capital improvements and (ii) certain costs incident to the issuance of the Highway Bonds.
+Purpose: The \$145,175,000 General Obligation Highway Capital Improvements Bonds, Series O (the "Series O Highway Bonds") are general obligations of the State of Ohio (the "State"), issued to pay (i) costs of highway capital improvements and (ii) certain costs of issuance of the Series O Highway Bonds.

-Security and Sources of Payment: The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State, including, specifically, fees, excises and license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest and any premium on the Highway Bonds.
+Security and Sources of Payment: The full faith and credit, revenue and taxing power (excluding net State lottery proceeds) of the State, including, specifically, fees, excises and license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, are pledged to the payment of the principal of and interest and any premium on the Series O Highway Bonds.
 See THE HIGHWAY BONDS - Security for the Highway Bonds.

-Payment: Principal of and interest on the Highway Bonds will be payable to the registered owner of Highway Bonds (initially, The Depository Trust Company or its nominee ("DTC")).
-The principal is payable on presentation and surrender of a Highway Bond to the principal office of the bond registrar, initially the Treasurer of State (the "Treasurer").
-Interest will be transmitted on each interest payment date (May 1 and November 1, beginning November 1, 2010).
+Payment: Principal of and interest on the Series O Highway Bonds will be payable to the registered owner of Series O Highway Bonds (initially, The Depository Trust Company or its nominee ("DTC")).
+The principal is payable on presentation and surrender of a Series O Highway Bond to the principal office of the bond registrar, initially the Treasurer of State (the "Treasurer").
+Interest will be transmitted on each interest payment date (May 1 and November 1, beginning November 1, 2011).

-Prior Redemption: The Highway Bonds are subject to optional redemption and extraordinary optional redemption prior to maturity.
-See THE HIGHWAY BONDS - Redemption of the Highway Bonds and Extraordinary Optional Redemption of the Highway Bonds.
+Prior Redemption: The Series O Highway Bonds are subject to make-whole optional and extraordinary optional redemption prior to maturity as described herein under THE HIGHWAY BONDS - Redemption of Series O Highway Bonds.